Overview

 Preparing for an appointment

-If such test results indicate you have a brain aneurysm, you'll need to discuss the results with a specialist in brain and nervous system disorders.
+If test results show you have a brain aneurysm, you'll need to talk with a specialist in brain and nervous system conditions.
 These specialists include neurologists, neurosurgeons and neuroradiologists.

 What you can do